borisdev/resume/resume.md

 Intuitive System's is an early stage start-up aiming to build enterprise language AI applications to handle customer feedback.
 We are currently working on two prototypes for two fortune 500 companies.

-My role is in evaluation and inference system design.
+My role is part-time and in evaluation and inference system design.

 ### AI Technical Product Manager, consultant at SimpleLegal, 2022-2023